What is RERA? Everything You Need to Know

 • Timely Project Completion

 One of the major concerns for homebuyers is project delays.
-RERA mandates strict deadlines for project completion.
+RERA rules mandate strict deadlines for project completion.
 Therefore, if a builder fails to deliver the project on time, they are liable to compensate buyers, ensuring accountability.

 • Right to Compensation for Defects